dangazineu/tako/MANUAL_TESTING.md

 ## Conclusion

-The manual testing suite provides comprehensive coverage of the `tako/fan-out@v1` step functionality.
-All core features are working correctly, including:
+The manual testing suite provides coverage of the **discovery and setup phases** of the `tako/fan-out@v1` step.
+The following components are working correctly:

-- Successful fan-out step execution
+- Repository discovery and subscription matching ✅
-- Robust parameter validation
+- Parameter validation and error handling ✅
-- Proper error handling
+- Basic integration with tako workflow parsing ✅

-- Integration with existing tako features
+**⚠️ Critical Gap**: The core functionality of **executing workflows in other repositories is not implemented**.
+The current implementation is a proof of concept for the discovery phase only.

-The implementation is ready for production use with the understanding that child workflow execution is currently simulated pending the resolution of architecture decisions around concurrent execution and state management.
+**Production Readiness**: This implementation is **NOT ready for production use** until child workflow execution is properly implemented and tested.